janko/rodauth-i18n/README.md

 ## Usage

-Enable the `i18n` feature in your Rodauth configuration:
+Enable the `i18n` feature in your Rodauth configuration, which overrides Rodauth's `#translate` method to use the [I18n] gem.

 ```rb
 plugin :rodauth do